RickySeverino/x86-assembly-practice/README.md

 # x86 Assembly Practice #

-This is a repo with my asm files I made for practicing x86 Assembly
+This is a repo of asm files for practicing x86 Assembly

 ### Compile/Run ###